PhilippMarquardt/VisualDL/README.md

 ## Inference
 The inference API is designed to enable users to use the models directly in their own code.
 The `get_inference_model` function returns a `ModelInference` instance configured for the specific model type.

+A working notebook implementation of VDL Inference can be found in the main HSA-KIT Repository: `Source/debug_scripts/python_scripts/manual_model_analysis/debug_model_output_vdl.ipynb`

 ```python
 from visualdl import vdl
 import cv2